Read our guide to Croatia below, for great travel tips and to find out when the best time to visit Croatia is:

 But we probably don’t have to tell you why to go, by now, the word is out.
-The real question is when to go.
-The general answer is any time from early May through late September, as there is very little available in the off season, other then Zagreb’s famous Christmas market – of course, if that’s what you’re looking for it may be worth planning around as it’s been named the best and most beautiful in all of Europe for the past three years.
+The real question is, when is the best time to visit Croatia?
+The general answer is any time from early May through late September, as there is very little available in the low season, other then Zagreb’s famous Christmas market – of course, if that’s what you’re looking for it may be worth planning around as it’s been named the best and most beautiful in all of Europe for the past three years.
 Obviously, it will be too chilly for swimming in those brilliant turquoise waters or soaking up the sun on the beach, and cruises don’t run in this region between November and April.
-Sailing along the Adriatic coast, island-hopping through its crown jewels on a small-ship cruise is one of the best ways to experience Croatia.
+Sailing along the Adriatic coast, island-hopping through its crown jewels on a small-ship cruise is one of the best ways to Croatia’s beauty.
 You’ll be able to take in a lot more without having to continually pack and unpack with the opportunity to truly immerse yourself in each destination, getting to know the history and the culture.
 That means if you do decide to go in the winter, you’ll definitely want to plan another trip.

 Those who prefer to take in the many delights that the “on” season has to offer have six months of the year to choose from.
-This guide is sure to help your decision as to when to visit Croatia a least somewhat easier and we break down the best time to go based on the type of vacation you’re looking for followed by a month-to-month analysis.
+This Croatia travel guide is sure to help your decision as to when to travel to Croatia at least somewhat easier and we break down the best time to go based on the type of vacation you’re looking for followed by a month-to-month analysis.

-If your primary reason for visiting Croatia is to enjoy the sights, including those “GoT” filming locations, you’ll want to avoid the peak summer months of July and August when tourist crowds are thick and the weather is hot, averaging in the mid-80s Fahrenheit, though the mercury can and often does climb up into the 90s.
+If the primary reason for your trip to Croatia is to visit the tourist attractions, including those “GoT” filming locations, you’ll want to avoid the peak summer months of July and August when tourist crowds are thick and the weather is hot, averaging in the mid-80s Fahrenheit, though the mercury can and often does climb up into the 90s.
 That typically means anywhere from about mid-April through the month of May or mid-September through mid-October.
-If you arrive in late spring, a 10-night Zadar, Plitvice Lakes & Split Luxury Cruise & Land Package makes it easy to combine a land tour where you’ll explore top sights like Lake Plitvice National Parks when the waterfalls will really be rushing, with a cruise to popular destinations like Split and Dubrovnik as well as some of the island gems.
+If you arrive in late spring, a 10-night Zadar, Plitvice Lakes & Split Luxury Cruise & Land Package makes it easy to combine a land tour where you’ll explore top sights like Plitvice Lakes National Park when the waterfalls will really be rushing, with a cruise to popular destinations like Split and Dubrovnik as well as some of the island gems.
 By booking this same tour for early autumn, you can experience the park when it’s splashed with the vibrant colors of fall, while enjoying pleasantly warm weather for sightseeing.
 As the sea temperatures are often idyllic through much of September and into early October, swimming will feel wonderful in between all your other exploits.